indicates the identification being uncertain ;

 The classification, common names and scientific names are based on 'Taxonomy in Flux (TiF)' by John H. Boyd III.

 The identification of subspecies is based on location only in most of cases, and is therefore unreliable, inconsistent or even meaningless.
-It is added for purpose of fun only.
+It is added for fun only.

 If you find errors, please contact site owner.

 - Our collections basically comprise photographs of the living creatures we have actually encountered by chance.